Constraints on the dark photon from parity violation and the $W$ mass: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Xiaochao Zheng, Jens Erler, and Ross Young for helpful discussions.
+We thank Xiaochao Zheng, Jens Erler, and Ross Young for helpful discussions.
 This work was supported by the University of Adelaide and the Australian Research Council through the Centre of Excellence for Dark Matter Particle Physics (CE200100008).